OUR VISION OF A REGENERATIVE ECONOMY

 A 360 DEGREE METHODOLOGY

 The Compass provides leaders and teams with a transformational set of principles - supported by tools and resources to guide and embed Impact.
-The Compass methodology brings to life these five principles (5Ps); People, Planet, Partners and Places with Purpose at the Core.
-It captures an all-encompassing view of what businesses of the future must look like.
+The Compass methodology brings to life these five life-affirming principles (5Ps); People, Planet, Partners and Places with Purpose at the Core.

 AN INCLUSIVE AND QUALITATIVE APPROACH

 The current generation of ESG (Environmental and Social Governance) and certification methodologies have a focus on doing LESS harm.
 The Positive Compass is about doing NO harm, as well as doing MORE good.
-Focusing on a qualitative first approach, the Compass embeds all aspects of a company’s impact.
-In this way, Positive unleashes the collective power of changemaker companies to build the business of the future.
+This is a qualitative first, life-affirming approach, embedding all aspects of a company’s impact.

 OUR FIVE PRINCIPLES